yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 > - **Class Components** : <br/>
 (1) These components can hold and manage their state and have a separate render method for returning JSX on the screen.
 They are also called stateful components, as they can have a state. <br/>
-(2) Constructor is optional, add the constructor when you need to use state or binfd function.
+(2) Constructor is optional, add the constructor when you need to use state or bind function.
 In this example, this.props works fine even without constructor, Example : https://jsfiddle.net/yschen25/2jcgbom0/ <br/>
 (3)  Related Reference : [有無加上constructor的差異](https://github.com/kdchang/reactjs101/issues/28)
 <br/><br/>